theHousedev/dotfiles/README.md

 Notice after committing that "main" turns blue like my username and pwd.
 There isn't much more to my prompt besides that `prompt` command to toggle the special characters, and a venv flag if needed.

 ## Aliases
-I embrace a few common aliases, like:
+I use a few common aliases, like:
 > `..` → `cd ..`
 `...` → `cd ../..`
 `..l` → `cd .. && ls`
 `f` → `find . | grep`
 `h` → `history . | grep`

-Some git shortcuts:
+And also a few git shortcuts:
 > `gp` → `git push`
 `gs` → `git status`
 `pg` → `git pull origin`